danielkucera/esp-arduino-ebus/README.md

   - turn the trimmer counterclockwise until you find the position between D1 blinking and still on
   - turn the trimmer clockwise until you find the position between D1 blinking and still off
   - count the turns between these positions and set the trimmer in the middle position with D1 blinking
+- the adapter listens on two TCP ports (from HW rev v3.0):
+  - 3333 - on this port you can both read and write to the eBus - the blue led will shine when TX pin is enabled
+  - 3334 - listen only port - everything sent to this port will be ignored and the adapters TX pin is physically isolated (TX-DISABLE)
-- connect to esp-ebus.local TCP port 3333 using telnet to verify there are bytes being received by the adapter
+- to verify there are bytes being received by the adapter connect to esp-ebus.local TCP port using telnet
 - if you are using [ebusd](https://github.com/john30/ebusd), you can configure it use adapter by following parameters: `-d esp-ebus.local:3333`
 - if you are going to transmit to ebus, I also recommend to increase latency limit to, e.g.: `--latency=200000`